ua-gist-604b-f23/codespaces-intro/README.md

 ### Watch class lecture
 0. If you haven't already, watch the associated lecture

-### Create a new branch
-1. Create a new branch named `assignment`.
+### Create a new branch named `assignment`.

 ### Setup your codespace on that branch
-2. Click on the "Code" button and select "Codespaces" to open a drop-down menu with the normal `Local` (clone) tab and also a `Codespaces` tab.
+Click on the "Code" button and select "Codespaces" to open a drop-down menu with the normal `Local` (clone) tab and also a `Codespaces` tab.

 Click on the `Codespaces` tab and then the big green button for `Create codespace on assignment`.